trison/api-intro/README.md

 * [PHP](https://github.com/sendwithus/sendwithus_php)
 * [Java](https://github.com/sendwithus/sendwithus_java)

 # REST API
 The sendwithus API is based on the REST architectural style.
 This means information is transferred through HTTP requests to URLs that have certain resources(such as customers, or email templates).
 REST APIs are widely used in web services and provide user authentication and error indication.
+With cURL, we can use HTTP to transfer data with our REST API!

 ## HTTP
 Sendwithus uses the HTTP request methods PUT, POST, GET and DELETE in its API.
 When you make a request to send or retrieve data with cURL,